tripledio/tripledio.github.io/_posts/2019-08-08-communication-as-a-skill.md

 ![Mob 4](/img/posts/communication/mob-group-2.jpg "Mob programming workshop"){:width="500px" : .center-image}

-## Guidelines for productive discussions
+## Guidelines

-After the anti-patterns, I like to offer some guidelines that can help us in becoming better at good communication, productive discussions.
+After the anti-patterns, I like to offer some guidelines that can help us in becoming better at good communication, at the risk of sounding fluffy duffy.
+Bu these things matter.
+Once you start paying attention to them you'll be amazed of their impact and how often that neglecting them is the root cause of problems.

 ### The 'soft' ones
 *a.k.a.
 The hard ones to master*

 ##### Kindness
 Be gentle and polite.
 Show concern for others.
 Value their opinions.